nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ### 4.5.
 Performance List
 #### 4.5.1.
 Add Performance List
-Add a student’s result to the performance list.
+Add a students' result to the performance list.
+Pac offers you the absolute freedom to add students' result in any form, i.e. mark or grade.
 This is a step by step command and you may follow the instructions given by the console.

 Format: `performance add`